swissup/swissup.github.io/m2/argento/customization/add-photo-in-description.md

 > Argento theme must have version 1.13.0 or above.

-Beautiful picture can be a difference maker that convince your customer to make a purchase.
+An appropriate picture may convince your customer to make a purchase.

-You can position your picture in product description in the same way as above.
-And this is available in every Argento theme.
+You can position your picture in the product description as illustrated above.

-This feature is enabled in Argento Forece by default.
+This feature is available in every Argento theme, although it is enabled by default only in Argento Force.

 ### Manually

-This approach can be useful when you want to have such kind of picture only at specific products.
+This approach is suitable when you want such a picture to be present only on specific product pages.

-Edit product in Magento Admin.
-Find field where you can edit product description.
+Edit the desired product in Magento Admin.
+Find the field where you can edit the product description.
 Disable WYSIWYG editor for this field.
-And insert HTML code before all content in description.
-You can find this code below.
+Insert the following HTML code before all content in the description.

 ```html
 <img class="argento-float-photo hidden-xs hidden-sm" src="[URL_TO_IMAGE]" />
 ```

-`[URL_TO_IMAGE]` - URL to image you want to show in description.
+`[URL_TO_IMAGE]` - the URL to the image you want to display in the description.

-Save product and you can check product page at frontend.
+Save the product and check the frontend.

 ##### Some tech info

-As you can see IMG element has classes:
+As you can see, the IMG element has classes:

-`argento-float-photo` - Argento css class that positions picture.
+`argento-float-photo` - an Argento css class that positions an image.

-`hidden-xs` - hide image on mobile devices.
-Screen less then 768px.
+`hidden-xs` - hides an image on mobile devices (screen size less than 768px).

-`hidden-sm` - hide images on tablets.
-Screen 768px - 1024px.
+`hidden-sm` - hides an image on tablets (screen size 768px - 1024px).

 ### Automatically

 > **Notice**
 >
-> This tutorial assumes that you already created [custom theme](../custom-theme/) based on one of Argento themes.
+> This tutorial assumes that you already created a [custom theme](../custom-theme/) based on one of the Argento themes.
 >
 > If you did not &mdash; [go ahead](../custom-theme/), it will take 15 minutes.

-Also you can add photo in description for every product.
-In this case Magento will use last image from product gallery and add it into product description.
-If description already has photo-in-description then Magento will do nothing.
+You can add an image in the description for every product.
+In this case, Magento will use the last image from the product gallery and add it into the product description.
+If the description already contains an image, Magento will do nothing.

-Create `view.xml` file at directory `etc` of your custom theme with follow content.
-In case your theme has such file go to next paragraph.
+Create a file `view.xml` in the directory `etc` of your custom theme with the following content.
+If your theme already contains this file, go to the next step.

 ```xml
 <?xml version="1.0"?>